Greetings, fellow Gwenches and Gwentlemen!

 The small number indicates your current rank, while the symbol above indicates your progress with the current rank’s mosaic avatar.
 Learn more about ranked play and the avatars under “Ranked 2.0.”

 The aforementioned article also explains player level and prestige under “Updated Level Progression.”
 The flag as your prestige symbol will be replaced according to your current prestige level wherever it appears.
 You get one Reward Point for reaching a new level.

 Daily quests objectives can range from playing a certain amount of cards to winning matches with a certain faction or in a certain game mode.
 Each quest rewards you with 40, 60, or 80 ore depending on the quest and its difficulty.
-After reaching Prestige Level 4 you get Reward Points, and by reaching Prestige Level 9, you get 10 meteorite powder on top of the quest’s ore reward.
+After reaching Prestige Level 9, you get 10 meteorite powder on top of the quest’s ore reward.

 You can complete up to three daily quests simultaneously.
 Upon your first login of the day, the system checks if you have a free slot.
 If so, it assigns a random quest to you.
 Once you have completed a quest, the slot remains empty until the next check.
 Just like Crown Progress, the system’s timer resets once every 24 hours at 1AM UTC.
 If you get a quest you do not want to complete, you can reroll one of them by clicking at the symbol at the upper left corner of the quest description.
 This is increased by an additional reroll at Prestige Level 2.
 All rerolls are reset once every 24 hours at 1AM GMT as well.

 All the brown symbols at the bottom of the screen have a tooltip which is displayed once you point the cursor at them.
 If you have unspent Reward Points, a little marker will appear on the reward book symbol indicating their number.

 The two arrow buttons to the left are used to browse the news right above them.